24f1002840/python-programming-questions/Q3/data-processing-io-question-3.md

     -- Total Sales
     -- Payment Method

-    the data is in csv format and the name of the file you must read is `starduck-sales-data.csv`
+    the data is in csv format read the data from stdin

     Answer the following questions by implementing the below functions